Hydrated Lime (Fat Lime)

 Mature lime putty is mixed with different grades of aggregates to produce traditional lime mortars, renders, plasters and fillers.
 It is also mixed with water to create Limewash.

-Please Note: Fat Lime is often referred to as Non-Hydraulic Lime, which can be confusing as some people may think that this is the basis for the acronym NHL.
+Please Note: If you're looking to buy Hydrated Lime it is often referred to as Non-Hydraulic Lime, which can be confusing as some people may think that this is the basis for the acronym NHL.
 However, NHL actually stands for Natural Hydraulic Lime, which is a different product with very different characteristics).